EMSI 2019 : May 20-24

 The Summer Institute offers a unique opportunity to learn foundational principles and gain hands on experience with evolutionary methods that are applicable to specific health challenges.
 In addition to this training, we offer the opportunity to network and build collaborations for scientists and practitioners across disciplines.
 To facilitate networking, teams form to initiate short papers that present evolutionary perspectives on specific diseases, which are submitted as “Clinical Briefs” to the journal Evolution, Medicine and Public Health, potentially resulting in a short publication for interested participants.

-The 2018 workshop was a tremendous success, with more than 30 participants, 10 instructors and teaching assistants, and a diversity of topics covered, including methods for inferring evolutionary relationships among species and viral strains, inferences about the evolution of traits related to health, mapping disease hotspots, and how the microbiome is related to health.
+The 2019 workshop was a tremendous success, with 24 participants and 20 instructors, teaching assistants and panelists.
+A diverse set of topics were covered, including methods for inferring evolutionary relationships among species and viral strains, inferences about the evolution of traits related to health, mapping disease hotspots, and how the microbiome is related to health.
 During the workshop, several important topics were at the forefront of discussions, including myths about race and health, facts about health disparities, and perspectives on how infection with parasitic worms may actually have positive effects on health and not just the negative impacts we most commonly associate with worm infection.

 If you’re interested in EMSI, check back soon for updates on our plans for 2020!
 Visit the EMSI website for more information.